geoblob/CellBio3e/README.md

 # CellBio3e
-Chapter problems and answers for Cell Biology 3e
+Chapter problems and answers for Cell Biology 3e in JupyterLabs